-This policy describes the type of information we may collect from you and/or that you may provide us when you visit and/or use any website(s), mobile site(s) and/or app(s) provided by us (individually or collectively, “Website(s)”).
-“You/your/user(s)” means you as a patient and/or other user of our Website(s), including any information, tools and services available from the Website(s), conditioned upon continuing to utilize the Website(s).
+This policy describes the type of information we may collect from you and/or that you may provide us when you visit and/or use any website(s), mobile site(s) and/or app(s) provided by us (individually or collectively, “Website(s) “You/your/user(s)” means you as a patient and/or other user of our Website(s), including any information, tools and services available from the Website(s), conditioned upon your acceptance of all the terms, conditions, policies and notices stated here, which you accept by continuing to utilize the Websites.

 Guide to Contents:

 - Sharing Personal Information with Third Parties

 - Non-Personally Identifiable Information